RomanKotov/RomanKotov/content/posts/elixir-module-registry-via-protocols.md

 authorLink: "https://romankotov.com"
 description: "Example how to create module registry in Elixir"
 aliases: ['/articles/elixir-module-registry-via-protocols.html']
+summary: "Example how to create module registry in Elixir."
 ---

 The core idea of this article is that elixir protocols have a very interesting [reflection feature](https://hexdocs.pm/elixir/1.12/Protocol.html#module-reflection):